robfatland/nlp/README.md

         * For Data: pandas, sklearn, re (regular expressions)
         * NLP: nltk, TextBlob, gensim
     * Math, Statistics
-        * Clean the data to arrive at: the corpus and the document-term matrix
+        * Clean the data to arrive at: the corpus and the document-term matrix (two data structures corresponding to the text)
         * Exploratory Data Analysis (EDA): word counts
         * NLP: As noted, sentiment analysis, topic modeling, text generation
     * Communication
         * Design: Scope, visualize, extract insights
         * Domain: Expertise
+* Data Science Workflow: Question / Data acquisition and cleaning / EDA / Apply technique(s) / Share insights
+* Data acquisition and storage tools in Python
+    * Python web scraping: Requests (gets everything), Beautiful Soup (pulls out just transcripts)
+    * Saving Data: Pickle to serialize data for later use
-* Data Science Workflow
+* Data formats (cleaning)
-    * Start with a question
+    * Corpus is a collection of texts
-    * Get, clean data
+        * pandas DataFrame to be used to store the corpus
+            * Two columns: source identifier column and text column
+                * Note entries in that second column are long strings of text
+    * Document term matrix
-    * EDA
+        * Clean text
-    * Apply some technique
+            * using regex: remove punctuation, convert to all lower case, remove any terms that contain numbers
-    * Share insights
+        * Tokenize text
+            * break down into smaller parts: in this case by *word*: Every word is now an item.
+            * remove stop words: they do not add much meaning
+            * we are now in 'bow' bag of words format
+        * Put the resulting words in matrix format
+            * First column is source identifier
+            * Subsequent columns are all possible tokens
+            * matrix entries are number of occurrences of the token in that identified (row) source